Understanding Pain Between the Shoulder Blades

 Bulging or Disc Herniation

 Disc herniation occurs when the soft center of a spinal disc pushes through a crack in the tougher exterior casing.
-This can irritate nearby nerves, leading to pain that radiates to other parts of the body, including the area between the shoulder blades.
+This can irritate nearby nerves, leading to pain radiating to other body parts, including the area between the shoulder blades.
 Disc herniation in the thoracic or cervical spine is more likely to cause upper back problems.

 Spinal Misalignment